FrontenderMagazine/howto-subheadings/eng.md

 ![Example4][Title:'3D films set for popularity slide' in a large, bold, dark blue Serif font style.
 Paragraph: 'First drop in 3D box office projected for this year despite...' in a smaller, dark grey, Sans Serif font style.]

 **Note:** Some have been [advocating][5] of the use of the `small` element to signify subtitles.
 This has been under [discussion][6] in the [HTML working group][7], but no compelling arguments for its use have been made.
 Therefore it is not advised to use `small` to mark up subtitles.

 ## What about the document outline?

 If you want a subtitle to be displayed in the *semi-mythical* [document outline][8], include it along with the heading text as per example 1 and 2 above.
 If you don’t, put the text in a p element (for example), as per example 3 above.

 ## Questions for developers

 Does the advice in the spec cover the use cases you encounter?
 If not what other advice should the spec include?
 Are the examples clear and unambiguous?
 If not how could they be improved?
 Any other questions you have, ask away in the comments!

 If you are really keen you can [join][9] the likes of Bruce Lawson, Ian Devlin and myself in the HTML working group and take part in discussion there.

 ## What being *obsolete* in HTML5 means

 > must not be used by authors

 `hgroup` like other [obsolete features][10], is non-conforming.
 This means that a [conformance checker][11] displays an error if the `hgroup` element is found.
 The following is the error message displayed by the [W3C Markup Validation Service][12]:

 > Error: The `hgroup` element is obsolete.
 To mark up subheadings, consider either just putting the subheading into a `p` element after the `h1-h6` element containing the main heading, or else putting the subheading directly within the `h1-h6` element containing the main heading, but separated from the main heading by punctuation and/or within, for example, a `span` element with differentiated styling.
 To group headings and subheadings, alternative titles, or taglines, consider using the `header` or `div` elements.

 Like for other [obsolete elements][13], browsers will continue their current level of support for `hgroup`.
 That is, browsers that have parsing and user agent style support will continue to do so, therefore authors that have used `hgroup` in their pages do not need to rush out and remove it.
 The element effectively has no meaning as its semantics have not been implemented.
 It’s effectively a `div` with a funny name.

-The whys and wherefores
+## The whys and wherefores

 Much has been discussed and written over the past few years on the `hgroup` element and whether it meets the high bar required to include as a feature in HTML, on balance it has been decided it does not.
 Should this have happened more quickly?
-Yes , but as [Mike Smith][14] [stated recently][15]:
+Yes, but as [Mike Smith][14] [stated recently][15]:

 > People disagree.
 Organizations disagree.
 The task of us all working together to try to overcome our disagreements is time-consuming, often very frustrating, and almost never easy.

-If you want to read up on the history of `hgroup` there is plenty of stuff available:
+If you want to read up on the history of `hgroup` there is plenty of stuff
+available:

 ## HTML working group [mail archives][16] 2010 (tip of the iceberg):